Build a Decision Tree in Minutes using Weka (No Coding Required!)

 • The value before the parenthesis denotes the classification value

-• The first value in the first parenthesis is the total number of instances from the training set in that leaf.
-The second value is the number of instances incorrectly classified in that leaf
+• The first value in the parenthesis is the total number of instances from the training set in that leaf.
+The second value is the number of instances incorrectly classified in that leaf.

-Like I said before, Decision trees are so versatile that they can work on classification as well as on regression problems.
+As I said before, Decision trees are so versatile that they can work on classification and regression problems.
 For this, I will use the “Predict the number of upvotes” problem from Analytics Vidhya’s DataHack platform.

 As usual, we’ll start by loading the data file.
 But this time, the data also contains an “ID” column for each user in the dataset.
 This would not be useful in the prediction.
 So, we will remove this column by selecting the “Remove” option underneath the column names: